-- On September 14, 2015, Recipe executed a Partnership Agreement with CAA; and - The Partnership Agreement allows Recipe to provide exclusive offers to CAA's approximately 6.2 million members, as its national dining partner. - Information Technology and Innovation: - Recipe provides both restaurant-level technology systems (point of sale, back office systems, payment processing, and security) and a centralized data centre and help desk for maximizing system up-time and performance.

-Recipe has developed a multi-year technology roadmap with an aim to lead the restaurant and hospitality industry.
-Recipe is executing a digital transformation strategy that will positively impact all departments, channels and lines of business and above all, our guest experience:
+- On September 14, 2015, Recipe executed a Partnership Agreement with CAA; and - The Partnership Agreement allows Recipe to provide exclusive offers to CAA's approximately 6.5 million members, as its national dining partner. - Information Technology and Innovation: - Recipe provides both restaurant-level technology systems (point of sale, back office systems, payment processing, and security) and a centralized data centre and help desk for maximizing system up-time and performance. - Recipe is executing a multi-year technology and digital transformation roadmap with an aim to lead the restaurant and hospitality industry.
+Building on cloud-first technology, Recipe is applying its scale and expertise in infrastructure, big data, digital ordering and digital marketing.
+Recipe's digital transformation strategy will positively impact all departments, channels and lines of business and above all, our guest experience: